-Graduate Internship Requirement
+Graduate Internship

-As of January 1, 2016, completion of a graduate internship related to Data Science is required for all students except; those who have 3+ years of professional work experience; those with full-time employment during the length of the program; and those who are participating in the exchange program.
-The graduate internship must start in the first semester of classes.
+As of January 1, 2016, completion of an internship related to Data Science is required for all students except: those who have 3+ years of professional work experience; those with full-time employment during the length of the program; and those who are participating in the exchange program.
+The graduate internship can start in the first semester of classes.
 Please consult your program advisor to determine if it is possible to obtain a waiver.